OlivierGaland/stegma/README.md

 Input :

-- generate/retrieve : Image to process (any format, output will be a RGBA png)
+- generate/retrieve : Image to process (any format, output will be a RGBA png) / Wav to process (output will be same format)
 - generate/retrieve : Password
 - generate/retrieve : Dispersion algo
 - generate : Secret to hide (bitfield in string format)